reev-station91/deploy-multiple-firebase-subdomains/README.md

 # Deploy to Firebase

-A GitHub Action to deploy to Firebase Hosting
+A GitHub Action to deploy to Firebase Hosting.
+I have designed this fork specifically with Cloud Run and subdomain routing in mind.

 - You can choose a specific branch to allow deployment by using the `TARGET_BRANCH` env var (`master` if not specified).
-- Make sure you have the `firebase.json` file in the repository
+- Make sure you have the `firebase.json` file in the respective subdirectory.
+Use `.` for `FIREBASE_PROJECT_PATH` env variable if you don't need to use subdirectories.
 - Get the Firebase token by running `firebase login:ci` and [store it](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) as the `FIREBASE_TOKEN` secret
 - Set the project name in the `FIREBASE_PROJECT` env var

 ## Sub-directory support
-The original repository didn't support having subfolders.
+The original repository is awesome, but it didn't support having subfolders.

 Use `$FIREBASE_PROJECT_PATH` environment variable to configure path to firebase project directory.
 The action will go into the `$FIREBASE_PROJECT_PATH` before executing `firebase deploy`.